chongjh11/WorldWideEarthquake/README.md

 # WorldWideEarthquake
 Plots earthquakes using MATLAB Editor
 - This is a fun project and intended to test out the capibilities of MATLAB editor.
+- For more information, you can access (https://jhchong.weebly.com/blog/introducing-worldwideearthquake)

 Created by Jeng Hann, Chong (jenghann.chong.43@my.csun.edu).